sghctoma/terrapi/README.md

 ----

 TerraPi is a Python program so you are going to need Python, obviously.
-I wrote it for Python 3, and I have no idea if it works with 2.
+I wrote it for Python 3, and it was not tested with Python 2.

 To install the program you need to get the repo, and run setup.py: